 Environment Variables #

-This is a guide on how to reference environment variables in MMDAgent-EX files, as well as the environment variables that affect the operation of MMDAgent-EX.
+How to reference environment variables in MMDAgent-EX files, and environment variables that affect MMDAgent-EX behavior.

-Environment variables can be referenced with %ENV{name}.
-If the specified name of the environment variable is not defined, it will be blank.
+You can reference environment variables with %ENV{name}.
+If the specified environment variable is not defined, it will be replaced with an empty string.

 #

-In Ubuntu and macOS, the “play” command from sox is used for sound file playback with the AUDIO_START message.
-Playback is initiated from within MMDAgent-EX using the -q option as follows:
+On Ubuntu and macOS, MMDAgent-EX uses the sox command “play” to play sound files for AUDIO_START messages.
+Playback is launched from within MMDAgent-EX with the -q option as follows:

 play -q file.mp3

-If you want to specify a different sound playback command, specify it with the MMDAGENT_AUDIO_PLAY_COMMAND environment variable.
+If you want to specify a sound playback command other than play, set the environment variable MMDAGENT_AUDIO_PLAY_COMMAND.

-The content folder is a workspace that stores downloaded content and history information.
-By default, it is “MMDAgent-Contents” directly under the desktop.
-However, you can specify a different location using the MMDAgentContentDir environment variable.
+The content folder is a workspace for downloaded content and history data.
+By default it is “MMDAgent-Contents” on the desktop, but you can change its location with the MMDAgentContentDir environment variable.